This privacy notice is provided on behalf of Lane Clark & Peacock LLP (“LCP”) of 95 Wigmore Street, London, W1U 1DQ, registered number OC301436.

 Data retention periods

 We will retain an individual’s personal data for so long as the purpose the individual has provided it for still exists, unless a longer retention period is required or permitted by law.
+We will delete your data five years post your last interaction with us unless requested otherwise.

 Transfer outside of the EEA